SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 See nampiLLai‘s vyAkyAnam.

-- vAy verIi – Not mindful speech (just blabbering); her impressions are her teacher and she simply repeats the teacher’s words.
+- vAy vereei – Not cogent speech (just blabbering); her impressions are from her teacher and she simply repeats the teacher’s words.

 - thana kuvaLai oN kaNNa nIr koNdAL – the eyes which are supposed to have tears of joy are now having tears of sorrow.
-She is undergoing the emotions of those who are caught in the glance of her eyes.
+She is having tears which would normally be seen in the eyes of those who are caught in her glance.
 Having tears in her water-lily like beautiful eyes.

 What should I do? (asks emperumAn)